Geoffrey-Owuor/staffproductpurchase/Payroll Dashboard - Major remaining areas.md

 Major remaining areas

-Product Manager special pricing approval - Is it necessary (Some discussion around it).

-Payroll Approval just before HR - Could be added - Seems Necessary

-Payment Tracking - Updating payment per request - To be done

-Restricting per category - Requires api to return product category

 Changing Payroll/HR Approval to HR Approval - In view purchases and edit purchases - **DONE**

 GeneralEditPurchases - New component for editing the one-third rule in general edit purchases - **DONE**